heroku/heroku-mcp-server/README.md

 - No need to manage or expose your Heroku API key
 - Uses your current Heroku CLI authentication context
-- Works seamlessly with all supported clients.
+- Works seamlessly with supported clients

 #### Example configuration for [Claude Desktop](https://claude.ai/download):